-Project Key Performance Indicator Priority D: Restore Wildlife Habitat and Provide Open Space Access D1 Management of Revegetation Projects Maintain a minimum of 300 acres of revegetation projects annually to meet regulatory requirements and conditions.
-1. Revitalize at least 21 acres, guided by the 5 Stream Corridor Priority Plans, through native plant revegetation and removal of invasive exotic species.
-2. Provide funding for revitalization of at least 7 of 21 acres through community partnerships.
-3. Develop at least 2 plant palettes for use on revegetation projects to support birds and other wildlife.
-D3 Partnerships and Grants to Restore Wildlife Habitat and Provide Access to Trails Develop 5 Stream Corridor Priority Plans to prioritize stream restoration activities.
-Provide 7 grant cycles and additional partnerships for \$21 million that follow preestablished criteria related to the creation or restoration of wetlands, riparian habitat and favorable stream conditions for fisheries and wildlife, and providing new public access to trails.
-D4 Fish Habitat and Passage Improvements 1.
-Complete planning and design for two creek/lake separations.
-2. Construct one creek/lake separation project in partnership with local agencies.
-3. Use \$6 million for fish passage improvements.
-4. Conduct study of all major steelhead streams in the County to identify priority locations for installation of large woody debris and gravel as appropriate.
-5. Install large woody debris and/or gravel at a minimum of 5 sites (1 per each of 5 major watersheds).
+Project Key Performance Indicator Priority D: Restore Wildlife e Habitat and Provide Open Space Access U Maintain a minimum of 300 acres of revegetation projects annually to meet regulatory requirements and conditions.
+D2 Revitalize Riparian, Jpland and Wetland Habitat Revitalize at least 21 acres, guided by the 5 Stream Corridor Priority Plans, through native plant revegetation and removal of invasive exotic species.
+Provide funding for revitalization of at least 7 of 21 acres through community partnerships.
+Develop at least 2 plant palettes for use on revegetation projects to support birds and other wildlife.
+D3 Partnerships and Grants to Restore Wildlife Habitat and Provide Access to Trails 1.
+Develop 5 Stream Corridor Priority Plans to prioritize stream restoration activities.
+2. Provide 7 grant cycles and additional partnerships for \$21 million that follow pre- established criteria related to the creation or restoration of wetlands, riparian habitat and favorable stream conditions for fisheries and wildlife, and providing new public access to trails.
+D4 Fish Habitat and Passage Improvements Complete planning and design for two creek/lake separations.
+Construct one creek/lake separation project in partnership with local agencies.
+Use \$6 million for fish passage improvements.
+Conduct study of all major steelhead streams in the County to identify priority locations for installation of large woody debris and gravel as appropriate.
+Install large woody debris and/or gravel at a minimum of 5 sites (1 per each of 5 major watersheds).
 D5 Ecological Data Collection and Analysis Establish new or track existing ecological levels of service for streams in 5 watersheds.
 Re-assess streams in 5 watersheds to determine if ecological levels of service are maintained or improved.
 D6 Creek Restoration and Stabilization Construct 3 geomorphic designed projects to restore stability and stream function by preventing incision and promoting sediment balance throughout the watershed.
-D7 Partnerships for the Conservation of Habitat Lands Provide up to \$8 million for the acquisition of property for the conservation of habitat lands D8 South Bay Salt Ponds Restoration Partnership 1.
-Establish agreement with the US Fish and Wildlife Service to reuse sediment at location to improve the success of Salt Pond restoration activities.
-2. Construct site improvements up to \$4 million to allow for transportation and placemen of future sediment.
+D7 Partnerships for the Conservation of Habitat Lands 1.
+Provide up to \$8 million for the acquisition of property for the conservation of habitat lands.
+D8 South Bay Salt Ponds Restoration Partnership Establish agreement with the US Fish and Wildlife Service to reuse sediment at locations to improve the success of Salt Pond restoration activities.
+Construct site improvements up to \$4 million to allow for transportation and placement of future sediment.